Table of Contents (Quickly Jump To Information)

 We built this tractor for rabbits, but it can easily house 3 hens.

-Lots of natural light, and plenty of ventilation from open windows and vents.
-Windows can be opened or closed depending on weather conditions.
+This cute chicken house has lots of natural light, and plenty of ventilation from open windows and vents.
+The windows can be opened or closed depending on weather conditions.
 Big enough for 3 hens.

 This DIY chicken coop has removable roosts for easy cleaning, a large door for easy cleaning, electricity for the heated waterer, lights, and infrared camera.
-Also has good ventilation with windows, end vents, and roof vents.
+It also has good ventilation with windows, end vents, and roof vents.
+This is another one of those cute chicken houses you can make!

 Home Depot Easy To Build Coop

-This DIY chicken coop can be done over 3 weekends if you want to split the work up.
+This DIY chicken coop can be completed in a weekend!
+How convenient!
 Can house 3-4 hens if your flock will free range.

 Farmer Kitty’s Chick Coop